 The town is at an altitude of 1035 metres, and the River Arve runs through it as it does through the other hamlets and villages of the commune - Le Tour (1453m), Argentière (1252m), Les Tines and Les Praz (1060m) and Les Bossons (1012m).
 The population of the town is about 10,000, a population which is doubled by visitors during the winter and summer seasons.

 Quite apart from this there is a cinema, a bowling alley, a casino, an ice rink, a modern sports centre with a pool, gym etc and tennis and squash courts.
-There is also a museum which gives a fascinating insight into the history of the valley in both geological and human terms.
+There is also The Crystal Museum which gives a fascinating insight into the history of the valley in geological terms.
 As in any self-respecting French town there is a bustling open-air market on Saturday mornings which offers a plentiful array of local produce, including some particularly wonderful cheeses!
 For a day’s pampering we now have a wonderful spa – QC Terme has opened their first spa outside Italy, situated on a 3000 sq metre plot in the centre of Chamonix and close to Chalet Valhalla.
 There are wonderful views from its infinity pool up towards the mountains and glaciers.

 The 'Pas dans le Vide' or 'Step into the Void' is well worth a visit.
 It is in effect a glass platform, suspended at 3842m, from which the public can enjoy vertiginous views.
 It is included in the Aiguille du Midi lift pass.
 Take a virtual tour of the facilities at the top of L'Aiguille du Midi with this video from the Compagnie du Mont Blanc.
 Also the Guardian has some impressive pictures.